 By far the most arduous part of becoming a forensic psychiatrist is completing medical school.
 Typically, this process takes four years of full-time school.
 Part-time medical school or working while in medical school are virtually unheard of due to the strenuous coursework and time that must be dedicated to studying.
 The curriculum in medical school is balanced across different disciplines, allowing students to experience a range of branches of medicine.
 This means that even those who are certain of their desire to become a forensic psychiatrist will gain experience in fields as diverse as gynecology and plastic surgery.
 Following the second year of medical school, students will begin the licensing process with the first part of the United States Medical Licensing Examination (USMLE), known colloquially as “the boards.”
 During year four, students will take part two of the exam.

-Step 4: Apply for and Complete Residency in Psychiatry (4 years)
+Step 4: Apply for and Complete Residency in Psychiatry (Four Years)

 In order to specialize in forensic psychiatry, graduating medical school students must first complete a psychiatry residency.
 This generally means working as an entry-level doctor in a hospital in a variety of capacities from emergency medicine to inpatient psychiatric care.
 Residents work alongside nurses and supervising physicians to begin to learn the reality of working in psychiatry.
 Residencies, which last for another four years, are also quite competitive.
 Students should expect to have a top choice as well as several back up programs in order to ensure they are able to complete a psychiatry residency.
 After the first year, doctors will complete part 3 of the USMLE, which is the final part.

-Step 5: Apply for and Complete Fellowship in Forensic Psychiatry (2 years)
+Step 5: Apply for and Complete Fellowship in Forensic Psychiatry (Two Years)

 It is only after completing a residency in psychiatry and getting a big picture understanding of the field that doctors are able to apply to a forensic psychiatry fellowship.
 These fellowships are sponsored by universities and last for 2 years, during which doctors can expect to learn about forensic psychiatry in its many forms through clinical experience, research, and teaching.